 We follow an explicit value process which ensures no style drift

-Source: Morningstar Direct, report date August 2018, for latest available fund dates.
+Source: Morningstar Direct.
 For illustrative purposes only and not a recommendation to buy or sell shares.

 The difficult past decade for value has not won it many friends, and as a result, many investors have abandoned it in favour of different types of strategies.
 We seek to offer an increasingly unique proposition of being positioned where we believe the potential for performance will be. - Nick Kirrage and Kevin Murphy, Fund Managers